sushma-ravichandran/automobile-sales-forecasting/README.md

 ## Automobile Sales Forecasting: A Business Intelligence Case Study

 ### Background
 A research project conducted as part of my MSc in Behavioral Economics and Decision Science.
 The study was based on a Kaggle dataset framed as a consulting-style case, where an Indian automobile company (XYZ) planned to enter the local used-car market.
-The project investigated how advanced data analytics and visualization techniques could be applied to forecast automotive sales trends and provide insights to guide market entry and competitive positioning.
+The project investigated how advanced data analytics and visualization techniques could be applied to forecast automobile sales trends and provide insights to guide market entry and competitive positioning.

 ### Research Question
 - What factors influence used-car sales across brands, fuel types, locations, and ownership histories?